-His immediate negative response ("No") indicates that Blaine tended against inviting Mr. Buford's perspectives during class (interview commentary opposed to key inclination #2, collaboration).
-He did not see asking questions to the teacher as an option.
-From the in-class data we saw that Beck, Ed, and Otto often engaged with Mr. Buford and ask him for help, but yet Blaine still said, "nobody gets Mr. Buford to help."
-This could indicate that he did not view the interactions as helpful, which would mean that Blaine often did not recognize the insights that emerge from interactions like these (interview commentary opposed to key sensitivity #3, collaboration).
-The last utterance he gave in his answer, "you basically have to teach yourself physics," confirmed that he tended to approach learning physics as a solo endeavor where he could not ask for help, similar to his avoidance of question-asking in Blaine.Interview.6.
+His immediate negative response ("No") indicates that Blaine does not tend to invite Mr. Buford's perspectives during class.
+He does not see asking questions to the teacher as an option.
+From the in-class data we see that Beck, Ed, and Otto often engage with Mr. Buford and ask him for help, but yet Blaine still says, "nobody gets Mr. Buford to help."
+This could indicate that he does not view the interactions as helpful, which would mean that Blaine often does not see the insights that emerge from interactions.
+The last utterance he gives in his answer, "you basically have to teach yourself physics," confirms that he tends to think of learning physics as a solo endeavor as opposed to a process influenced by others.
+There is a pattern of Blaine being disinterested in asking for help or feeling as though he cannot ask for help.
+Whatever the reason for this reluctance, it still shows that he does not value collaboration enough to overcome his uneasiness with asking for help.

-In Blaine's in-class data, codes for developing collaboration were not as common.
-There were only a few instances where we coded at all for collaboration (six times compared to 16 times for Otto, with whom Blaine sat together at a table), perhaps explained by Blaine's solo work, in which he did not "do" much to demonstrate a key inclination, sensitivity, ability, or lack thereof.
-We first examine an excerpt in which Blaine's non-verbal actions aligned with his avoidance of collaboration.
-We used it earlier in Section 7.6.1.2.2.
+During class, the developing nature of his willingness to collaborate was not as obvious.
+There were only a few instances where we coded Blaine's collaboration (six times compared to 16 times for Otto, with whom Blaine sat together at a table), indicating that he often was working solo and did not "do" much to demonstrate a key inclination, sensitivity, ability, or lack thereof.
+We first examine an excerpt in which Blaine's non-verbal actions speak to his avoidance of collaboration.
+We used it earlier to demonstrate Blaine's lack of persistence.